Video date: May 17, 2018

 The object of the Trust is to preserve and protect the Trust Area and its unique amenities and environment for the benefit of the residents of the Trust Area and of British Columbia in cooperation with municipalities, regional districts, improvement districts, First Nations, other persons and organizations and the government of British Columbia.

 The Islands Trust Area

 Encompassing the waters and islands of the Salish Sea between southern Vancouver Island and the mainland, the Trust Area of British Columbia has been home to Indigenous Peoples since time immemorial.

 The region features spectacular beauty, extensive archaeological and culturally important sites, and some of the world’s most endangered and precious ecosystems.
-The Islands Trust Area covers 5200 square kilometres and includes 13 major islands, 450 smaller islands and is home to 26,000 residents, 10,000 non-resident property owners and is the homeland of over 28,000 Coast Salish People.
+The Islands Trust Area covers 5200 square kilometres and includes 13 major islands, 450 smaller islands and is home to over 30,000 residents, 10,000 non-resident property owners and is the homeland of over 28,000 Coast Salish People.